smithashley/Covid-Employment-Recovery/README.md

 ![](https://github.com/smithashley/Covid-Employment-Recovery/blob/main/images/dboimage.png)

 ## Data Visualization
-The market for high income workers has recovered much faster, while low income job growth appears to have stalled.
+The job market for high income workers has recovered much faster, while low income job growth appears to have stalled.
 - Low income is defined as less than $27,000.
 - Middle income is defined as $27,000 to $60,000.
 - High income is defined as more than $60, 000.